Ledgerback/DGSF/daoindex/01 WorkingDraft/07 Findings.md

 ### Generalizability

 The DAO Index questionnaire was generally applicable to every DAO assessed.
-At most, one to two questions were considered inapplicable.
+At most, one to two questions were considered inapplicable in the draft assessments.